GALLERY

 What happens when you add music to motion to emotion to learning in Ethiopia?
 A won-won-wonderful, fun-fun-funderful, thun-thun-thunderful experience for all the kids.

-In the RICH Learning Method, we learn in six week units, and the seventh week we rehearse and put on a show.
-How will that work in the RICH Metaverse?
-Kids will get points as they sing and dance in practice each lesson, but on the seventh lesson they’ll double their points if the put on a show for their parents, grandparents and friends.
+How will this method work in the RICH Metaverse?
+Kids will get tokens/points as they sing and dance in practice each lesson.
+On the seventh time through each lesson they’ll double their points if the put on a show for parents, grandparents and friends.

 STILLWATER, MN